 "A New Case for Wastewater Reuse in Saudi Arabia: Bringing Energy into the Water Equation"

-Authors: Arani Kajenthira, Former Associate, Science, Technology, and Public Policy Program, April–June 2013; Former Research Fellow, Science, Technology, and Public Policy Program, September 2010–March 2013, Laura Diaz Anadon, Assistant Professor of Public Policy, Harvard Kennedy School; Member of the Board, Belfer Center for Science and International Affairs, Afreen Siddiqi, Visting Scholar, Science, Technology, and Public Policy Program
+Authors: Arani Kajenthira, Former Associate, Science, Technology, and Public Policy Program, April–June 2013; Former Research Fellow, Science, Technology, and Public Policy Program, September 2010–March 2013, Laura Diaz Anadon, Associate, Environment and Natural Resources Program, Afreen Siddiqi, Visiting Scholar, Science, Technology, and Public Policy Program